michaelmior/michael.mior.ca/contents/blog/scylladb-benchmarks/index.md

 Below is a graph with the write throughput of the SSD storing the data files in each case.
 Scylla seems to push the drive much harder but it's able to keep up.

 **Update**: After looking at the number of keys in each table for both Scylla and Cassandra, it seems as though Scylla was storing significantly more data.
-Stay tuned for updates on resolving this issue.
+Repeating the experiment seems to have resolved this issue with no significant impact on performance.

 ![Write throughput while loading](write-throughput.png)